mahrncic/mahrncic/README.md

 - 3️⃣+ years of professional experience
 - 📚 Master's degree in Computer Science
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚽ I love sports - especially football
+- ⚽ Loving sports - especially football

 ### Skills and Tools: